Skip navigation

 Department: Newcastle Business School

-I am a senior lecturer in tourism and events management at Newcastle Business School.
-Before joining Northumbria in 2015, I held lectureship positions at Exeter (2004-2006) and Sunderland (2007-2015).
-I have a BA in Sociology (Universitat Autònoma de Barcelona, 1998) and a PhD in Human Geography (Durham, 2004).
-I am originally from the Island of Menorca.
+I am an Assistant Professor of Tourism and Events Management at Newcastle Business School.
+Before joining Northumbria University in 2015, I held lecturing positions at the University of Exeter from 2004 to 2006 and at the University of Sunderland from 2007 to 2015.
+I have a BA in Sociology from Universitat Autònoma de Barcelona (1998) and a PhD in Human Geography from Durham University (2004).
+I am originally from the island of Menorca.

-I am currently working on tourist platform economies, extending my conceptual interest in dwelling-in-mobilities to the temporary dwelling of tourists.
-I am interested in tourist platforms as homemaking (and unmaking) settings that affect the material and imaginary geographies of homes and the relations, intimacies, and identities they house.
+At present, I am focused on expanding my work on dwelling-in-mobilities into the digital realm.
+This work is supported by a BA/Leverhulme small research grant, which investigates the digital mediation of home through short-term rental platforms.
+I am particularly interested in tourist platforms as contexts for homemaking (and unmaking) that affect the material and imaginary geographies of homes as well as the relationships, intimacies, and identities they encompass.

-My post-disciplinary standing in research nourishes a wide-ranging academic practice in teaching and learning.
-At Northumbria I have made strategic contributions to research-rich teaching and learning through my leadership in program design, undergraduate dissertation and research-informed teaching in tourism and events.
+My post-disciplinary research background supports a wide-ranging academic practice in teaching and learning.
+At Northumbria, I have made strategic contributions to research-enriched education through my leadership in programme design, undergraduate dissertation, and research-informed teaching in tourism and events.
+Much of my teaching centres on the connection between tourism, events, and society, particularly in the Level 5 module I convene.

-I am a senior fellow of HEA, a member of the editorial board of Tourist Studies, the Menorcan Research Institute and the Critical Tourism Studies network.
-I regularly conduct expert analysis in international media of tourism issues and realities mainly in the context of the Balearic Islands
+I am a senior fellow of HEA and a member of the editorial board of Tourist Studies, the Menorcan Research Institute and the Critical Tourism Studies network.
+I regularly conduct expert analysis in international media of tourism issues and realities, mainly in the context of the Balearic Islands

-My personal interest includes running, literature, cinema, theatre, yoga, travelling and, of course, a trip to the beach
+My personal interests include running, literature, cinema, theatre, CrossFit, travelling and, of course, a trip to the beach.

 Pau Obrador Pons